serykhelena/file_daemon/README.md

 * download file
 * delete file

-> You may change config of service as you want (config/app_cgf.yaml).
+> You may change config as you want (config/app_cgf.yaml).
-> Default config:
+> Default config - localhot:8080
->           HOST:   localhost
->           PORT:   8080

 ## Quick start